-Notice is hereby given that, effective this day of, (th "Effective Date") NEVADA SUNRISE GOLD CORPORATION (the "Company") has granted to (the "Optionee"), an Option to acquir Common Shares ("Optioned Shares") up to 5:00 p.m.
-Vancouver Time on the day of, (the "Expiry Date") at an Exercise Price of Cdn\$ per share.
-At the date of grant of the Option, the Company is classified as a Tier Issuer under the TSX Ventur Policies.
-Optioned Shares will vest and may be exercised as follows: {COMPLETE ONE} In accordance with the vesting provisions set out in Schedule B of the Plan or As follows: ◆ The grant of the Option evidenced hereby is made subject to the terms and conditions of the Plan, which are hereby incorporated herein and forms part hereof.
+Notice is hereby given that, effect tive this day of · · (the NEVADA SUNR (the "Optionee"), an Option n to acquire Common Shares ("Optioned Shares") up to 5:00 p.1 m.
+Vancouver Time on the day of (the "Expiry Dat e") at an Exe ercise Price of Cdn\$ per share.
+At the date of gran Policies. nt of the Option, the e Company is s classified as a Tier Issuer under th ne TSX Venture Optioned Shares v vill vest and may be e exercised a s follows: {COMPLETE ON IE} Ir accordance with the he vesting pr ovisions set o out in Schedul e B of the Plar 1 or A s follows: • Option evidenced horated herein and fo • • the terms and conditions of the Plan, which